waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Found a house at (7, 39).
 Investigating.
 - Found Fruit Tree at (5, 39).
 - Found House at (7, 39) which might be Mr. Pokemon's.
 - Entered 'Route30BerryHouse'.
-This is likely not Mr. Pokemon's house, but I should check.
+Confirmed this is NOT Mr. Pokemon's house.
+The man inside teaches about Berries.
-- NPC located at (2, 3).
+- NPC located at (2, 3) discusses Berries.